zhaw-physical-ai/semantic_nav_mcp_server/README.md

 ### MCP Client Configuration

+#### Local Configuration (Claude Desktop on Same Machine)

-To use this server with an MCP client (like Claude Desktop), add it to your MCP configuration:
+To use this server with an MCP client (like Claude Desktop) on the same machine, add it to your MCP configuration:

 **For Claude Desktop** (`~/Library/Application Support/Claude/claude_desktop_config.json` on macOS, or `%APPDATA%\Claude\claude_desktop_config.json` on Windows, or `~/.config/Claude/claude_desktop_config.json` on Linux):